lnbits/fossa/README.md

 **To connect the 12V power supply**:

-1. Connect a GPIO pin to the live connection (+) on the 12V power supply terminal block adapter, to the LIVE terminal block at an available terminal.
+1. Connect a GPIO jumper to the live connection (+) on the 12V power supply terminal block adapter, to the LIVE terminal block at an available terminal.
-2. Connect a GPIO pin to the ground connection (-) on the 12V power supply terminal block adapter, to the GROUND terminal block at an available terminal.
+2. Connect a GPIO jumper to the ground connection (-) on the 12V power supply terminal block adapter, to the GROUND terminal block at an available terminal.

 **To complete the terminal blocks**: